-BCECA was formed in London by four companies in January 1966.
+BCECA was formed in London by four companies in January 1966, as the British Chemical Engineering Contractors Association.
 The inaugural meeting was held at the offices of CJB Ltd. (Constructors John Brown) and hosted by Mr. John Staniforth.
 In addition to CJB Ltd. the initial members were: Humphreys and Glasgow Ltd; PowerGas Corporation Ltd, and Simon Carves Ltd.

 The Association was founded to help promote the export of process plant.
 The scope of the Association was defined as covering the design, procurement, supply and erection or supervision of erection of major chemical, oil, gas or petrochemical process plants for installation either in the UK or abroad.
 Its creation provided a single informed and authoritative body through which government departments, allied trade bodies and other interested parties could talk to the chemical engineering contracting industry in the UK as a whole.
 The Association quickly established productive relationships with government and parliamentarians prompting the then Secretary of State, Anthony Wedgewood Benn, to praise BCECA member companies for their vital role in, “Transforming the results of research into economically viable plants”.
 The good working relationship with government continued into the 1970s and Benn’s successor, Peter Walker highlighted the importance of chemical engineering contractors in, “Opening up new markets in Eastern Europe and elsewhere”.

 Over the next two decades the Association continued to grow in size and influence with 15 member companies employing over 20,000 people in the UK and generating new business with a value in excess of £2.5 bn, 40% of which was accounted for by export markets.